 James Lawton earned a Bachelor of Science degree in Constructive Design at Florida State University, Tallahassee in 1976 and MFA in Ceramics at Louisiana State University, Baton Rouge in 1980.

-Lawton joined the faculty at the College of Visual and Performing Arts at UMass Dartmouth in 1998 where he is currently Professor of Ceramics and Chair of the Artisanry Department.
-Prior appointments include the School of the Art Institute of Chicago 1992-98, where he was tenured Professor, as well as visiting professorships at Alfred University, Louisiana State University, and University of Michigan.
+Lawton joined the faculty at the College of Visual and Performing Arts at UMass Dartmouth in 1998 and retired in 2021 as Professor of Ceramics and former Chair of the Artisanry Department.
+He has held appointments at the School of the Art Institute of Chicago 1992-98, where he was tenured Professor and chair, as well as visiting professorships at Alfred University, Louisiana State University, and University of Michigan.
 Additionally, he leads workshops and presents lectures across the country and abroad.

-He is on the Board of Trustees of the Watershed Center for the Ceramic Arts, an artist residency located in Newcastle, Maine and has served previously on the Board of Studio Potter Magazine.
+He was on the Board of Trustees of the Watershed Center for the Ceramic Arts, an artist residency located in Newcastle, Maine from 2000-2015, and served previously on the Board of Studio Potter Magazine 2001-2004.

-Lawton maintains studios in South Dartmouth, MA and Bluffton, SC with his wife, the Printmaker Yvonne Leonard.
+Lawton maintains studios in New Bedford, MA and Bluffton, SC.